arduino/docs-content/content/learn/08.contributions/02.arduino-library-style-guide/arduino-library-style-guide.md

 ---
-title: 'Arduino Style Guide for creating Libraries'
+title: 'Arduino Style Guide for Creating Libraries'
 description: 'Learn how to write library APIs in an Arduino style.'
 tags:
   - Styleguide